wshon/madedit-mod/README.txt

    text.
 Searching during inputing.
 5. Toggle-able sign of the 80th column
 6. Improve UI and performance, improve usability of Purge History dialog
+7. Improve performance of Purge History
-7. Change language tag from "MadEdit" to "MadEdit-Mod"
+8. Change language tag from "MadEdit" to "MadEdit-Mod"
-8. Fix bug of initialized bookmark width
+9. Fix bug of initialized bookmark width
-9. Fix crash if you purged history right after MadEdit started and select any of the history related to search
+10. Fix crash if you purged history right after MadEdit started and select  to purge any related to search/replace
-10. Update Simplified Chinese
+11. Update Simplified Chinese

 Mod v0.3.0
 1. Improve UI and all strings of message box/dialog can be translated since then